How to Start a Coffee Trailer Successfully

 Are coffee trailer businesses profitable?

 Yes!
 Coffee trailers can be profitable.
 Once your coffee trailer is up and running, you can avoid much of the overhead expenses of a traditional coffee shop or drive-thru coffee business.
-Ultimately, your revenue and profits will be based on how many days of the week you are working, how many customers you serve per day, and your average ticket price.
+Ultimately, your revenue and profits will be based on how many days of the week you work, how many customers you serve daily, and your average ticket price.
+We covered how you can calculate your coffee truck profit margin here.

 For more information on profitability, consider reading How to Increase Your Coffee Shop Sales and Profits.

 Coffee trailers can make significant revenue per day.
+In other words, a mobile coffee business can be profitable.
 But, of course, your coffee business income will rest on your sales numbers and receipts, and you can forecast your revenue.

 Let's say your coffee trailer averages 15 customers per hour.
 Each customer spends, on average, $6.00.
 That equals $90 per hour.
 If you are open 10 hours a day, your revenue would be $900 daily.
 You must subtract your costs from your revenue to determine your net income.